COMBINE-lab/simpleaf/docs/source/index.rst

 `simpleaf` is a program to simplify and customize the running and configuration of single-cell processing with `alevin-fry <https://github.com/COMBINE-lab/alevin-fry/>`_.
+This documentation covers the main commands of `simpleaf`, and how the program works.

 .. toctree::
    :maxdepth: 2